MuhsinunC/docuparse/README.md

 *   **Accuracy:** Extracted text is correct; tables are accurately identified and structured.
 *   **Output Quality:** JSON output is well-formed and accurately represents the extracted content.
 *   **UI/UX:** The Streamlit interface is intuitive and effectively displays results.
-*   **Code Quality:** Code is well-organized, documented, follows Python best practices, and includes easy-to-replicate instructions for setting up the environment (Conda environments, Docker containers, etc).
+*   **Code Quality:** Code is well-organized, documented, follows Python best practices, and includes easy-to-replicate instructions for setting up the environment (Conda environments via `conda.yml`, Docker containers, etc).
 *   **Demonstration:** Ability to run the application locally and demonstrate its features effectively.

 ## 9. Potential Future Enhancements